top of page

 How You Shape Team Culture Without Realizing It

-What do you usually replay after rehearsal or service?
+Worship Leaders, Pastors, Musicians: what do you usually replay after rehearsal or service?

 If you serve on a worship team in any capacity, I want to share a small shift that can make a big difference in how you experience your team and your church.